- Achieving Sustainable Site Design through Low Impact Development Practices

 The most important consideration in designing exterior plazas and public spaces is the future, potential use of those spaces.
 Plazas should be designed to cater to a diverse set of activities including those that are active or passive, formal or informal, group or individually oriented, and planned or spontaneous.
 Plazas should invite users to partake in programmed activities (eg. by providing seating, tables, and shade: lunchtime diners may be encouraged to frequent a space), but should also be flexible enough to accommodate activities that users plan themselves (a shaded, grassy area could host a performance, an impromptu game of Frisbee, or solitary reading).
 Typical features of plaza space types include the list of applicable design objectives as outlined below.
 For a complete list and definitions of the design objectives within the context of whole building design, click on the titles below.

 - Access to Features: The design team must ensure that landscaping, level changes, or other architectural barriers do not prevent users from accessing amenities within a public plaza.
 This includes access to public art, water features, seating, and other fixed "furniture", like water fountains.
-See also WBDG Accessible—Provide Equal Access.
+See also WBDG Accessible—Provide Equal Access and Flexibility.

 - Accessible Route: Grass and earth covered plazas must be well maintained in order to ensure compliant routes and ground surfaces.
 However, masonry surfaces can be easily designed with compliant slopes that meet accessibility standards and properly direct rainwater.
 In addition masonry surfaces are less expensive to maintain.
 See also WBDG Sustainable—Optimize Operational and Maintenance Practices.